WDNica/familiasana.github.io/_posts/health/2018-05-15-best-exercises-body-weight-loss-muscle-building-harvard-doctor-a8001401.md

 keywords: Fitness,Workout,Health,family,kids,relationship,Marriage,finance,education
 categories: health
 link: http://www.independent.co.uk/life-style/best-exercises-body-weight-loss-muscle-building-harvard-doctor-a8001401.html
-title: A Harvard doctor says these are the best exercises for your body
+title: "A Harvard doctor says these are the best exercises for your body"
-description: If you think running a marathon is the quickest ticket to a rock-hard body, I-Min Lee, a professor of medicine at Harvard Medical School, has news for you: That classic feat isn't as good for your body as it seems.
+description: "If you think running a marathon is the quickest ticket to a rock-hard body, I-Min Lee, a professor of medicine at Harvard Medical School, has news for you: That classic feat isn't as good for your body as it seems.
 Instead of long-distance running, which can be hard on your joints and digestive system, Lee recommends five other types of workouts.
-They generate benefits that range from weight loss and muscle building to protecting your heart and brain and strengthening your bones.
+They generate benefits that range from weight loss and muscle building to protecting your heart and brain and strengthening your bones."
 author:
     name: Erin Brodwin, Business Insider
 date: 2018-05-15T10:29:42.000Z